commonsense/omcs/docs/developers/setup.rst

 - If you use Linux, go to :ref:`linux`.
 - If you use Mac OS X, go to :ref:`mac`.
-- 2If you use Windows, go to :ref:`windows`.
+- If you use Windows, go to :ref:`windows`.
 - If you are working entirely within a virtual Python environment on a system that somebody else set up, go to :ref:`in_virtualenv`.

 Whoa there
 ----------